 Given the materiality of ALD within the Group, this function is largely employed by that entity and the focus of the activities relate to that entity.
+ABL is also included in the scope of the ALD Internal Audit Charter Policy and the directors of ALGL and ABL may request additional internal audits from time to time.
 The Internal Audit Function's role is to support the board and management of ALD in achieving its strategic and operational objectives and in discharging its control and corporate governance responsibilities.